mllamazares/gitpaths/README.md

 gitpaths -h
 ```

-This will display help for the tool.
-Here are all the parameters it supports:
+This command displays help for the tool.
+Here are the available parameters:

 ```
 Usage of gitpaths: